-Camp Quest UK is a residential summer camp that offers children aged 7-17 the chance to ponder the bigger questions in life in an environment of inquisitive peers.
+Camp Quest UK is a residential summer camp that offers children the chance to ponder the bigger questions in life in an environment of inquisitive peers.
 We provide a range of stimulating mental and physical activities for our campers, encouraging them to marvel at the universe, develop a critical eye and a love of learning.

 1. To provide mental and physical challenge